skorokithakis/gweet/README.md

 Usage
 -----

-To use Gweet, all you need to do is POST a few values to your server, to the `/stream/{key}/` endpoint. `key` can be whatever you want, but a UUID is recommended, to avoid conflicts.
-The values can either be in the query string or in the POST body, encoded as a form.
+To use Gweet, all you need to do is POST a few values to your server, to a specific `key`.
+The latter can be whatever you want, but a UUID is recommended, to avoid conflicts.
+The API endpoints are:

+* To submit some values, POST `/stream/{key}/` with the values in the query string or in the form-encoded body.
-To read the last posted values, just GET `/stream/{key}/`.
-You can return only the `N` latest values with a GET to `/stream/{key}/?latest=N`.
+* To read the last posted values, GET `/stream/{key}/`.
+* You can get only the `N` latest values with a GET to `/stream/{key}/?latest=N`.
+* You can start a permanently-connected endpoint that will stream values to you as they arrive.
+To do that, just request `/stream/{key}/?streaming=1`, and the data will be sent to you in a chunked encoding as soon as they arrive.

 Simple as that.